Learn how to work with Figma, structure your design files, and collaborate on deliverables.

 This means the first explorations and ideas come within the mobile team and continue until they’re ready.
 Ideally, this design should be the same for responsive implementations.
 If there are any small differences, the responsive designs can sit inside the same page as the native design but in a separate group.

 Once the designs are ready for smaller screens, they can be scaled up to fit larger screens on the desktop.
-These will be placed in a separate team (read about why) and the designs can be linked for easy navigation among them.
+These are placed in a separate team (read about why) and the designs can be linked for easy navigation among them.

 Consistent native mobile designs

 It’s best to aim for designs to be consistent across platforms.
-It’s important, however, to remember that sometimes different platforms have different approaches that need to be taken into account.
+But it’s important to remember that sometimes different platforms have different approaches that need to be taken into account.
 For this, it’s best to try to create platform-agnostic designs that can then be applied to different platforms.

 Example: Buttons with different heights

 Although Android and iOS can have many similarities (such as the horizontal spacing), generally speaking they have different heights for elements like buttons, inputs, and toolbars.
 Generally, buttons are 44 pts high in iOS and 48 pts in Android.

 So in Figma, instead of having buttons overly optimized for one platform or the other, button components in Figma are 46 pts high.
 This isn’t a value that’s actually used, but it allows designers to make their designs basically fit with each platform.